Non-Small-Cell Lung Cancer: A Guide for Patients

 - What happens after the treatment?

-This guide for patients has been prepared in collaboration with Reliable Cancer Therapies (RCT) as a service to patients, to help patients and their relatives better understand the nature of Non-Small Cell Lung Cancer and appreciate the best treatment choices available according to the subtype of Non-Small Cell Lung Cancer.
+This guide for patients has been prepared in collaboration with Anticancer Fund as a service to patients, to help patients and their relatives better understand the nature of non-small-cell lung cancer and appreciate the best treatment choices available according to the subtype of non-small-cell lung cancer.
 ESMO recommends that patients ask their doctors about what tests or types of treatments are needed for their type and stage of disease.

-Patient Guides for Non-Small Cell Lung Cancer were published in 2012.
+Patient Guides for Non-Small-Cell Lung Cancer were published in 2012 and updated in January 2014.